 Consider a sample of moist soil within a container such as a beaker.
 The weight of the moist soil consists of the weight of the dry soil particles plus the weight of the water within the soil.
 If more water is added to the soil, the wet weight of the soil increases.
 The dry weight of the soil particles within the sample is fixed i.e., one weight which is the dry weight.
 In contrast, there are an infinite number of wet weights, depending upon how much water is added to the soil.
 Because of this, when doing lab experiments with soil, the moisture content of the soil is normally expressed on a dry weight basis, because the dry weight is constant over time, whereas the moist or wet weight can change over time.
 When expressing the results of an experiment such as the nutrient content of a soil, use of the dry weight basis provides standardization of the final result.

-Objective:

-To determine the moisture content of a soil sample on a dry weight basis.

 Procedure:

 First Period:

-Materials 120 g fresh soil gravity convection oven preheated to 105 C benchtop balance (±0.01 g) 2 aluminum weighing dishes
+Materials needed for the first period of the experiment are 120 g of fresh soil, an oven preheated to 105 C, a benchtop balance (±0.01 g), and 2 aluminum weighing dishes.

-Weigh each one of the aluminum dishes.
+Weigh both of the aluminum dishes.

 Aliquot approximately 50 g of moist soil into each aluminum dish and reweigh the dishes.
 Hence, the moist weight of the soil sample is now known.

-Dry the soil overnight at 105 C in the gravimetric oven.
+Dry the soil overnight at 105 C in theoven.

-Second Period:

-Materials

-soil and aluminum dishes from Period 1 benchtop balance ((±0.01 g))
+Second Period: Materials needed for the second period of the experiment the soil and aluminum dishes from the first period, and a benchtop balance (±0.01 g).

 2.1 Remove the dishes from the oven and allow to cool.

 2.2 Reweigh the dishes plus the oven dry soil.
 Now the weight of the dry soil is known.